• Skip to primary navigation

 • ¼ teaspoon black pepper

-• 1 tablespoon maple syrup (real or sugar-free)
+• 1 tablespoon maple syrup - real or sugar-free

-• Place the ribs in the pan, bone side down.
-Spray them with oil.
-Sprinkle with salt and pepper.
+• Place the slab of ribs in the pan, bone side down.
+Spray it with oil and sprinkle with salt and pepper.
+Bake the ribs for one hour, uncovered.

 • Meanwhile, mix the barbecue sauce ingredients in a medium bowl, then divide it into three small bowls.